iMetal Resources (CVE:IMR) Shares Down 12.5%

-iMetal Resources (CVE:IMR – Get Free Report) last released its quarterly earnings results on Wednesday, August 30th.
-The company reported C($0.02) earnings per share (EPS) for the quarter.
+iMetal Resources (CVE:IMR – Get Free Report) last issued its earnings results on Wednesday, August 30th.
+The company reported C($0.02) earnings per share for the quarter.

 iMetal Resources Inc, a junior exploration company, focuses on the acquisition, exploration, development, and evaluation of resource properties in Ontario and Quebec in Canada.
 The company explores for precious and base metal resources.
 Its flagship property is the Gowganda West project covering an area of approximately 147 squares kilometers located in Ontario; Kerrs Gold property covering an area of 665 hectares located in Ontario; and Ghost Mountain property consists of eleven claim units covering an area of 220 hectares located in Ontario.